Skip to main content

 On-demand runs are independent of the schedule.
 Three paths to trigger one:

-• The Run queries button at the top of the dashboard.
+• The Run Now button at the top of the dashboard.

 • POST /api/prompts/run via the REST API.